Drop by for coffee: 504 Westwood Terrace

 Austin, Texas 78746

-Or call me and I’ll meet you there.
+Or call me and I’ll meet you at

 And there usually is a person on the other side of my camera because I am, at heart, a portrait photographer and have been making photographs of working people, executives and even presidents since 1988.
 Most of my work is done for companies and large organizations.